divyanshchahar/web_scrapping/readme.md

 The above string is added as a footer in some of the attributes hence it is extracted while extracting the attributes from a listing.
-A workaround that involves the filtering of this unwanted string at the time of extraction would be a more complex approach hence it is filtered out from the text file which contains scrapped data i.e. <mark><i>car_details.txt</mark><i>
+A workaround that involves the filtering of this unwanted string at the time of extraction would be a more complex approach hence it is filtered out from the text file which contains scrapped data i.e. <i><strong>car_details.txt<i><strong>